 Chaumont’s gardens are fashioned in the English landscape style with only hints of formality.
 They play host to the International Garden Festival, one of France's biggest garden events, from April until October each year.
 From hundreds of proposals submitted by landscape architects, designers and artists from around the world, 30 are chosen to create a garden based around an annually changing theme.
 During the summer months, you can visit the gardens by night, as well as in the day, when they and the castle are illuminated, the latter by the glow of more than 2,000 candles.

-Suggested Château de Chaumont-sur-Loire itinerary
+Suggested itineraries featuring Château de Chaumont-sur-Loire

 This sample itinerary will give you an idea of what is possible when you travel in Château de Chaumont-sur-Loire, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.